The Strangers: Prey at Night: Plot

-A deputy finds Kinsey, but is quickly killed by Dollface.
-Kinsey shoots Dollface once in the chest with a shotgun that she found in the deputy's patrol vehicle, removes her mask, and asks why she is doing this, to which she replies, "Why not?"
-Kinsey then kills her with a shot to her head.
+A deputy finds Kinsey but is quickly killed by Dollface.
+Kinsey shoots Dollface in the chest with a shotgun that she found in the deputy's patrol vehicle, removes her mask, and asks why she is doing this, to which she replies, "Why not?"
+Kinsey then kills her with a shot to the head.
 The Man in the Mask arrives and rams the back of the police SUV, causing his truck to get stuck in the collision.
 Then Kinsey notices a hole in both the vehicles' gas tanks and ignites the gasoline leak, blowing up both trucks.
 The Man in the Mask survives the explosion and chases Kinsey, but he is severely injured and pulls out a shard of glass that was impaled in his stomach, then he passes out.
-Kinsey flags down a passing truck, but they flee when they see the horrifically burned man sneaking up behind Kinsey with an axe.
-She jumps into the back of the truck as the man chambers on behind her but strikes him in the head with a baseball bat given to her by the truck's driver, hitting him with such force it pops one of his eyes out of its socket and knocks him off the truck.
-As the car speeds away, the camera focuses on the man lying into the road, staring at the camera, lifeless.
+Kinsey flags down a passing truck, but the driver flees upon seeing the horrifically burned man sneaking up behind Kinsey with an axe.
+She jumps into the back of the truck as the man clambers on behind her.
+She strikes him in the head with a baseball bat she finds in the truck's bed, hitting him with such force that she knocks him off the truck.
+As the truck speeds away, the camera focuses on the man lying in the road, staring at the camera, lifeless.

 Some time later, Kinsey is at a hospital with Luke.
-As she awakens, she is shocked and frightened at the sound of loud knocks and the doorknob turning, and drops her cup of water.
+As she awakens, she is shocked and frightened at the sound of loud knocks and the doorknob turning, and she drops her cup of water.

+Cast

+Bailee Madison and Lewis Pullman play siblings in the film.